slsa-framework/slsa/docs/spec/draft/source-requirements.md

 MAY include additional properties as asserted by the issuer.
 The issuer MUST include _only_ the highest SLSA source level met by the revision.
 6.  `dependencyLevels` MAY be empty as source revisions are typically terminal nodes in a supply chain.

-Source Level Assertion issuers MAY issue assertions based on their understanding of the underlying system (e.g. based on design docs, security reviews, etc...), but SHOULD prefer to issue assertions based on tamper-proof [Source Level Evidence](#source-level-evidence) appropriate to their SCP.
+Issuers MAY issue these attestations based on their understanding of the underlying system (e.g. based on design docs, security reviews, etc...), but at SLSA Source Level 3 MUST used tamper-proof [detailed attestations](#detailed-attestations) appropriate to their SCP when making the assessment.

 #### Example